hhandoko/kattis_gleam/README.md

 ## Prerequisites

-You will need Erlang, Gleam, and rebar.
+You will need [Erlang], [Gleam], and [rebar].
 The easiest way to set them all up is by using [asdf].
-The exact version used this repo is tested against:
+The exact version used by this repo as tested:

 - [Erlang] 23.0.3
 - [Gleam] 0.11.2